Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Create a training set of unusual patterns and ask the machine learning algorithms to classify them.
 - [x] Create a training set of normal weather and have the machine look for similar patterns.

+**Explanation**: Start by creating a training set of normal weather and have the machine look for similar patterns to detect changes.

 #### Q7.
 You work in a data science team that wants to improve the accuracy of its K-nearest neighbor result by running on top of a naive Bayes result.
 What is this an example of?

 - [ ] regression
 - [ ] boosting
 - [ ] bagging
 - [x] stacking

+**Explanation**: Using K-nearest neighbor on top of a naive Bayes result is an example of stacking, a technique to combine models.

 #### Q8. `____` looks at the relationship between predictors and your outcome.